SanRazor-repo/SanRazor/README.md

 SanRazor-clang -SR-opt -san-level=<> -use-asap=<>
 make CC=SanRazor-clang CXX=SanRazor-clang++ CFLAGS="..."
 CXXFLAGS="..."
 LDFLAGS="..." -j 12
 ```
+3. To reproduce CVE results from scratch (e.g. if the above two steps generate some unexpected errors), you need to firstly unzip `Profiling.zip` under the source code folder of each software, which contains the workload and script for generating coverage information.
+Then, you can reproduce CVE results following step 1-5 in Section usage of SanRzor.

 ## Acknowledgement
 We reuse some code from [ASAP](https://github.com/dslab-epfl/asap).